conselio/jeedom_mysensors/README.md

 Add SketchVersion as an information on equipment page

+Save mySensors library version from presentation if send (mySensors 2.0 will) and from sensors presentation (1.4)

+Add BatteryLevel as an information on equipment when node send it

+Add related commands to some type of informations :

+- relay : S_LIGHT (On and Off)
+- dimmer : S_DIMMER (Set dimmer)

+Use LogicalID for register node and search them (and also for commands)

 *** Todo : ***

-Add BatteryLevel as an information on equipment

-Add related commands to some type of informations :

-- relay : S_LIGHT
-- dimmer : S_DIMMER

-Use LogicalID for register node and search them

-Save mySensors library version from presentation
+Widget for better display

+Rewrite the nodejs in python maybe ?